RightScale-IT/rightscale_cookbooks/cookbooks/db_mysql/README.md

 ### Basic usage

-Once setup, use the recipes in the 'db' cookbook to install and manage your MySQL database servers and clients.
+Once setup, use the recipes in the 'db' cookbook to install and manage your MariaDB database servers and clients.
 See the `db/README.md` for usage details.

-### MySQL Tuning and my.cnf
+### MariaDB Tuning and my.cnf

 Custom tuning parameters can be applied by overriding the `my.cnf.erb` template or by setting the values in the attributes file.
 For more information